Roasting Perfect Turkey Guidelines

 The roasting methods or techniques used in the University of Georgia study to determine the new approximate cooking times did show that turkeys were cooking faster.
 The new times are based on cooking turkeys according to the following recommendations.

-Roasting Perfect Turkey – Turkey Roasting Instructions:
+Learn How to Roast a Perfect Turkey – Turkey Roasting Instructions and Video:

 2. Be sure the turkey is completely thawed.
 Times are based on fresh or completely thawed frozen birds at a refrigerator temperature of about 40 degrees F. or below.